slavenf/sfl-library/doc/static_unordered_flat_multimap.md

 }
 ```

+`sfl::static_unordered_flat_multimap` is an associative container that contains **unsorted** set of **key-value** pairs, while permitting multiple entries with equivalent keys.

-`sfl::static_unordered_flat_multimap` is an associative container similar to [`std::unordered_multimap`](https://en.cppreference.com/w/cpp/container/unordered_multimap), but the capacity is **fixed** and the underlying storage is implemented as an **unsorted vector**.
+Underlying storage is implemented as **unsorted vector**.

+Complexity of search and remove operations is O(N).
+Complexity os insert operation is O(1).

-`sfl::static_unordered_flat_multimap` internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+This internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
 This container **never** uses dynamic memory management.

-The number of elements in static flat unordered multimap **cannot** be greater than `N`.
+The number of elements in this container **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.

-The complexity of insertion or removal of elements is O(1).
-The complexity of search is O(N).

-The elements of `sfl::static_unordered_flat_multimap` are always stored contiguously in the memory.
+Elements of this container are always stored **contiguously** in the memory.

-Iterators to elements of `sfl::static_unordered_flat_multimap` are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).
+Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 `sfl::static_unordered_flat_multimap` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container) and [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer).
 The requirements of [*UnorderedAssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/UnorderedAssociativeContainer) are partionally met.